jjmschofield/gocrawl/README.md

 Wow!
 The difference for download heavy sites is staggering 61% less "pages" to crawl resulting in a 96% less crawl time.

+TODO
+Noticed cas sites cache goes cold quick- maybe the benchmark is not quite as good as I thought (how slow is that site without the cache!)

 ![Dancing gopher](./docs/gopher-dance-long-3x.gif)

 What's the fun of working in Go if you can't break out an animated gopher when things go well?

+#### Store less things
+##### Can we reduce memory usage by structuring things a bit better?
+TODO
+* Stopped hanging onto big link structures for any longer then nesc by adding only the raw url to outlinks on pages
+* Added id for outpages
+* Carried out page construction in worker so main thread doesn't get concerned with it
+* Refactored a race condition (accessing a non locked var outside of a go routine) in eneque system

+Akqa site seems to be super quick now 475ms - real or just the time of night?
+Doubt it would make a diff for a small site.

+Other sites not impacted.

+Need to work out a way to bench this against a huge site using a profiling tool.

 #### Other Optimizations
 ##### Is our approach to queuing work holding us back?
-We aren't currently buffering channels, and work around the our circular structure can cause by spinning up a gorouting to push to the channel as soon as it can.
+We aren't currently buffering channels, and work around the our circular structure can cause by spinning up a goroutine to push to the channel as soon as it can.

 What kind of impact does this have?
 It sounds bad but does it have an impact?